zeroknowledgediscovery/zedwiki/group meeting/Group Meeting Notes.md

     - seg faults |

 + david
-    - get clusters /cluster center opinion vectors
+    - do teh PCA for 2016 for polar vectors
-    - collect the opinion vectors into a polar csv
+    - perturb the opinion centers for  steps =20, 120
-    - cluster the polar csv

 + dmytro
     - IPF (done for Dmytro)